JWST Confirmation of a Runaway Supermassive Black Hole via its Supersonic Bow Shock: Data

 \subsection{Deep HST WFC3/UVIS Imaging}

 The field of \wake\ was observed with HST WFC3/UVIS in Cycle 30, in program HST-GO-17301 (PI: van Dokkum).
 Two long pass filters were used, F200LP and F350LP, with six orbits in each of the filters.
 Three exposures were obtained in each orbit, with small offsets to facilitate bad pixel removal and improve subpixel sampling.
 The total exposure time is 14,976\,s in F200LP and 14,922\,s in F350LP.
+The main goal of the observations was to study the rest-frame far-UV emission of \wake: the difference between the F200LP and F350LP filters, ${\rm LP}_{\rm diff}$, creates a broad UV filter with central rest-frame wavelength $\lambda_{\rm rest} \sim 1400$\,\AA.

 The data were reduced in the following way.
 In the UVIS longpass filters the background shows large scale gradients, caused by the difficulty of flat fielding these very broad filters \citep[see][]{mack:16}.
 We used a low order polynomial fit to remove the background for each individual chip in each exposure.
 The F200LP and F350LP exposures were then drizzled to an $0\farcs 04$\,pix$^{-1}$ grid at an orientation of 122$^{\circ}$.
 This orientation places the linear feature along the $x$-axis with the galaxy at left and the tip at right.
-The difference between the filters, ${\rm LP}_{\rm diff} = {\rm F200LP} - 1.22\times {\rm F350LP}$, creates a UV passband from $\sim 200$\,nm to $\sim 350$\,nm.
-The sum of the filters, ${\rm LP}_{\rm sum}= {\rm F200LP} + {\rm F350LP}$, produces a 12-orbit deep ``white light'' optical image.
+The ${\rm LP}_{\rm diff}$ image was constructed by the subtraction ${\rm LP}_{\rm diff} = {\rm F200LP} - \kappa {\rm F350LP}$, where $\kappa$ encodes the differences in response between the filters at $\lambda > 3500$\,\AA.
+We determined $\kappa \approx 1.22$ using early-type galaxies in the field.
+We also created the sum of the filters, ${\rm LP}_{\rm sum}= {\rm F200LP} + {\rm F350LP}$, which is effectively a 12-orbit deep ``white light'' optical image.

 The ${\rm LP}_{\rm sum}$ image of the linear feature and the associated galaxy is shown in Fig.\ \ref{uvis.fig}.
 The intensity along the feature is shown in the panel below the image, derived from summing the central 8 rows ($0\farcs 32$).
 The deep data show that there is continuous emission all the way from the galaxy to the tip of the feature, including in the apparent gap between the streak in the original ACS-imaging and the galaxy \citep[something we also noted in VLT $B$ band data; see][]{dokkum:23rnaas}.
 Furthermore, the data confirm that the feature does not extend beyond the tip at $r\approx 62$\,kpc.
 The drop is a factor of $>40$ at 95\,\% confidence, which is difficult to reconcile with the expected exponential decline of an edge-on disk or the surface brightness profile of a tidal feature \citep{sanchez:23,chen:23}.